balzua/game-deck/README.md

 # GameDeck
-A React app to track your game library and get recommendations based on your tastes and preferences
+A React app to track and maintain information about your video game collection.

 ## Live Demo
 https://vast-shore-71046.herokuapp.com/